jcybul/a3-experiment/README.md

 * http://jcybul.github.io/a3-experiment/public/index.html

 Concise description and screenshot of your experiment.
 For our experiment, we wanted to test how immediate feedback would affect the user's response.
-We created two groups of users, one serving as the control with no feedback, and one with immediate feedback after each response.
+We created two user groups, one serving as the control with no feedback, and one with immediate feedback after each response.
 We were interested to see if the immediate feedback would have a positive or negative effect on the user’s guesses.

+The three data visualization types that were selected to experiment with were:
+--Bar Chart
+--Stacked Area Chart
+--Bubble Chart

+The bar chart was used in Cleveland and McGill's original experiment and proved to have an error on the smaller side, so it was included in this experiment as well.
+The stacked area chart was a more interesting way of comparing areas that were stacked on top of each other than a stacked bar chart.
+We also wanted to include a slightly more difficult chart to analyze and decided to include the bubble chart.
+Based on the results from Cleveland and McGill’s experiment and others similar to theirs, this kind of graph resulted in higher errors.

 ![c](img/p1.png)